 Global Consumer Culture

 There has been a long and unresolved debate about the existence of global consumer culture.
-Global consumer culture describes a market segment of consumers who per- ceive themselves as global citizens living within a global village and adopt global brands as an expression of this identiﬁcation (Strizhakova, Coulter, & Price, 2008; Alden, Steenkamp, & Batra, 1999).
-This culture transcends country- and culture-of-origin.
-It is believed that multinational corporations (MNCs) such as Coca Cola, Microsoft, and Sam- sung and their marketing activities shape much of the consumer behavior exhibited within this culture (Cleveland & Laroche, 2007).
+Global consumer culture describes a market segment of consumers who perceive themselves as global citizens living within a global village and who adopt global brands as an expression of this identiﬁcation (Strizhakova, Coulter, & Price, 2008; Alden, Steenkamp, & Batra, 1999).
+This culture transcends the country and culture of origin.
+It is believed that multinational corporations (MNCs) such as Coca-Cola, Microsoft, and Samsung and their marketing activities shape much of the consumer behavior exhibited within this culture (Cleveland & Laroche, 2007).

-The internal workings of the consumer mind are complex and we often do not under- stand why consumers who wear Levi’s jeans, eat at McDonald’s, and seemingly embrace global consumer culture also protest the dominance of multinational corporations in the global marketplace.
+The internal workings of the consumer mind are complex, and we often do not under- stand why consumers who wear Levi’s jeans, eat at McDonald’s, and seemingly embrace global consumer culture also protest the dominance of multinational corporations in the global marketplace.
 Should we consider the spread of Starbucks and Ikea to every corner of the world an imperial-style cultural invasion of Western values polluting indigenous cultures?
-Who is to say whether or not people living in the mountains of Tibet need Red Bull?
+Who is to say whether people living in the mountains of Tibet need Red Bull?
 Who is to judge whether bringing the ubiquitous smartphone into the jungles of Thailand is cultural pollution or a sign of civilization?
-Some marketers strongly believe that the introduction of advanced technology products improve quality of life.
+Some marketers strongly believe that the introduction of advanced technology products improves the quality of life.
 Other marketers propose sustainable consumption and ask consumers not to purchase products unless they need to.
-One example of such an approach is the out- doors clothing brand Patagonia.
-It launched an innovative advertising campaign in 2011 titled “Don’t Buy This Jacket” where the company detailed the expenses to the environ- ment of producing a speciﬁc jacket and implored consumers to reduce their over-con- sumption with the text: “Don’t buy what you don’t need.
+One example of such an approach is the outdoor clothing brand Patagonia.
+It launched an innovative advertising campaign in 2011 titled “Don’t Buy This Jacket” where the company detailed the expenses to the environment of producing a speciﬁc jacket and implored consumers to reduce their over-consumption with the text: “Don’t buy what you don’t need.
 Think twice before you buy anything.”
-(Nudd, 2011) However, for the average for-proﬁt business, the aim of market- ing effects is to maximize sales by maximizing the number of consumers and increasing the quantity of their purchases.
+(Nudd, 2011) However, for the average for-proﬁt business, marketing’s aim is to maximize sales by maximizing the number of consumers and increasing the number of their purchases.
 Such an agenda encourages the spread of products and services worldwide.

 From a global marketer’s perspective, a universal global consumer culture is helpful to diffuse its goods or services.
-The costs for marketers (i.e., money, effort, time) are the lowest when offering the same goods, same pricing structure, using the same advertis- ing materials, and distributing products via the same way in every market.
-Standardiza- tion is deﬁned as “the process of extending and effectively applying domestic target- market-dictated product standards—tangible and/or intangible attributes—to markets in foreign environments” (Medina & Duffy, 1998, pp. 229–330).
+The costs for marketers (i.e., money, effort, time) are lowest when offering the same goods, same pricing structure, using the same advertising materials, and distributing products in the same way in every market.
+Standardization is deﬁned as “the process of extending and effectively applying domestic target- market-dictated product standards—tangible and/or intangible attributes—to markets in foreign environments” (Medina & Duffy, 1998, pp. 229–330).
 Standardization of the overall marketing strategy is economically efﬁcient, e.g., offering the same iPhone with the same advertising message around the world requires the least amount of work to calibrate the product or message for each market, and thus theoretically costs less than implementing multiple, diverse marketing strategies.
 Standardization can be applied to all or selective marketing strategies (i.e., the 4Ps).
-For example, Coca Cola not
+For example, Coca-Cola not

 Global consumer culture